François Chevalier (historian): Education and career

-Chevalier was a student of geography at the University of Grenoble (1933–36) and alumnus of the École des chartes (1936-40).
+Son of philosopher Jacques Chevalier, Chevalier was a student of geography at the University of Grenoble (1933–36) and alumnus of the École des chartes (1936–40).
 He became a doctoral student of French historian Marc Bloch and developed interests in accord with the Annales School.
 During World War II, Chevalier was resident in Madrid at the Casa de Velázquez, with the aid of anthropologist Paul Rivet.
 In Spain, Chevalier began pursuing his interest in the agrarian history of Mexico using the Archivo General de Indias in Seville.
 Between 1946 and 1949 he was a fellow of the Instituto Francés de América Latina in Mexico City.
 During this period he developed his theory concerning the formation of the great landed estates (haciendas) in Mexico.
 This subject was developed in his doctoral dissertation, directed by Marc Bloch, which he completed in 1949.
 It was revised for publication in French by the Institut d'ethnologie in Paris (1952).

 Its publication was a major contribution to colonial Mexican history, but with some lacunae.
 It was translated to Spanish and published in Mexico in 1956.
 It was edited and translated to English by Alvin Eustin, with an introduction by Lesley Byrd Simpson and published in 1963 as Land and Society in Colonial Mexico: The Great Hacienda.
 One reviewer faults this English edition for its many omissions of the original French text and that the English translation is not faithful to the French original.
 Eric Van Young took Chevalier's work as a point of departure for a lengthy discussion of hacienda studies in Mexico.